-Love And Hip-Hop Recap: Joe Budden And Safaree Argue About Erica Mena During Costa Rica Trip
+‘Love And Hip-Hop’ Recap: Joe Budden And Safaree Argue About Erica Mena During Costa Rica Trip

 Before the show premiered things were seemingly fine between Mena and Santana, as the two squashed their beef following Santana’s relationship with Budden.
 Mena, however, wasn’t pleased with Budden’s anger toward her fiance and took to Twitter to live tweet about Budden’s comments.

 “I don’t get it especially since no one really cared, let alone asked about Cyn whereabouts when he brought another female to my man’s crib.
 Who cares,” Mena tweeted.

 “Mentioned me enough like candy man.
 I wasn’t even bothering anyone.
 Not even on the show go figure. let me get back to my real life now.”

 The tension between Budden and Safaree wasn’t the only one that took place during Monday’s show.
 Throughout the season, longtime friends Smith and Vanderhee have been at odds and Smith was upset with Casteneda for inviting Vanderhee on the trip without her knowledge.
 After a heated debate, the two reality stars agreed to be cordial with one another for the sake of the trip.
 However, a sneak peek from next week’s episode shows the pleasantries won’t last long and the two will confront each other about everything, including rumors that Vanderhee said Smith was fostering a child for attention from the public.